-I’ll be using this homelab to explore vRealize Automation using my VMUG EVALExperience subscription.
-I’d like this homelab not to take up a ton of power when running 24/7.
-Lastly, I’d like the server to look nice if it was out in the open.
+I’ll use this homelab to explore vRealize Automation using my VMUG EVALExperience subscription.
+I’d like this homelab not to require much power when running 24/7.
+Lastly, I’d like the server to look nice if it was displayed.

 - Under $600

 - 4+ core CPU

 - Enough RAM to handle a handful of VMs